x

 This varies widely by state, but usually, the answer is no. One exception is Hawaii, which allows you to apply for their program in lieu of reciprocity.

-Dispensaries that Accept Out-of-State IDs
+Which Dispensaries Accept Out-of-State IDs?

 For all the states listed above, dispensaries should accept out-of-state IDs.
 Happy shopping!